Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

-Take a look at our roundup of what you can expect at this year’s seven summer festivals and clear a space in your diary – there’s lots going on!
+Take a look at our roundup of what you can expect at Edinburgh’s seven summer festivals and clear a space in your diary – there’s lots going on!

 Edinburgh International Festival